-Pursuant to practical expedients and exemptions included in the New Revenue Standard, sales and transaction-based taxes are excluded from revenue.
+Pursuant to practical expedients and exemptions included in ASU 2014-09, Revenue from Contracts with Customers, sales and transaction-based taxes are excluded from revenue.
 Also, we do not disclose the value of unsatisfied performance obligations for contracts with an original expected duration of one year or less.
 Additionally, we expense costs incurred to obtain contracts when incurred because the amortization period would have been one year or less.
 These costs are recorded in selling, general and administrative expenses.